157th Air Refueling Wing: 1961 Berlin Airlift

-Move to Pease AFB
+Move to Pease Air Force Base

 On 1 January 1966, the Military Air Transport Service was discontinued, being replaced by Military Airlift Command (MAC).
 With the change of major command designations, the 157th was redesignated as the 157th Military Airlift Group, the 133d as a Military Airlift Squadron.
-The 157th became part of the 21st Air Force, McGuire AFB, New Jersey.
+The 157th became part of the 21st Air Force, McGuire Air Force Base, New Jersey.
 But more dramatic than any previous change, the closure of Grenier AFB meant that the 157th was told to pack up and move to a new home at Pease AFB in Newington, New Hampshire.
 The closure of Grenier AFB had been the result of Air Force-wide downsizing directed by Secretary of Defense Robert McNamara.

 At Pease AFB, the 157th was assigned to buildings on the north side of the base.
 Like it or not, after 20 years on its own, the 157th was now side by side with Strategic Air Command 509th Bombardment Wing active-duty personnel.
 At the first drill in February 1966, in the confines of its hangar, the entire 700-man unit received a formal welcome by the 509th.
 During the ceremony—a reality check of sorts—base representatives explained the installation's regulations, proper wear of uniforms, and other military courtesies.

 As the unit settled into a new home, the 133d Aeromedical Evacuation flight was formed.
 It was composed of 13 flight nurses and 29 airmen serving as medical aide technicians.
 Working aboard the C-97 Stratofreighter planes assigned to the 133d Military Airlift Squadron, New Hampshire medical crews were assigned to assist transporting patients from Europe and Southeast Asia.